mrcsparker/excellent/README.md

 * Cross-sheet identifiers: `=Sheet1!A8+Sheet2!A8`

 I also have a set of unit tests to check in.
 Right now, they are using sensitive data, so I am in the process of converting them over.

+There are also a lot of things that Excellent can do that are not covered in this README including:

+* Save Excel output to a serialized format that can be reloaded by Excellent later.
+* Evaluate Excel data structures on-the-fly, including multi-tabbed Excel documents with cross-tab formulas and variables.

+The API will be updated to include how to handle this, and other, features.